InfuseAI/primehub-python-sdk/docs/CLI/schedules.md

 ### delete

-Run a schedule by id
+Delete a schedule by id

 ```